Johnshandsable/Johnshandsable/README.md

 ### Hi there 👋 my name is John!

-Currently working on passion projects over the weekends and taking some time to find a role as a full-stack developer.
-My time is spent learning the ins and outs of React, Node/Express, GraphQL and applying for positions.
-Additionally, I'm transitioning into using Typescript over Javascript.
+Currently working on passion projects over the weekends.
+My time is spent learning the ins and outs of various technologies including Django, GraphQL, and React.
 With that said, I'd be interested in collaborating on open source projects, anything plant-related, or learning opportunities.

 - 💬 Ask me about native plants, coding, or music.
 - 📫 I can be reached at Johnshandsable@outlook.com or via Linkedin at <https://www.linkedin.com/in/john-shands/>